mmbman/Katagiri/1987-03-13-Bendowa-Talk-3.md

 **Question:** Roshi?
 So, it seems like in your presentation, the discussion seems to be talking about integrated activity versus conceptualization.
 We won’t talk about *dhyana* separated, but you describe the activity of zazen [...]
 But I don’t hear you saying anything that makes the activity of zazen different than the activity of bowing, different than the activity of walking, or chanting.
 I don’t hear you explain why we only do zazen.

 **Katagiri Roshi:** And that’s why zazen is a *form* of zazen.
 If you see the zazen in terms of form, [...] there are many other forms opposed to zazen forms.
-But the *jijiyu samadhi* is the *contents* of that form of zazen, or quality of zazen.
+But the *jijuyu samadhi* is the *contents* of that form of zazen, or quality of zazen.
 That is called *activity*, very undefiled activities.
 That is a point Dōgen Zenji talks about.

 And then, if you do zazen like this, very naturally you can touch the quality of zazen regarded as a form.
 That quality is universal.
 Even though you walk, and you sit, and you stand, I think there is [that quality], that is very universal.
 And then from that universal state, I think according to the conditional situation, it appears as a certain form – sometimes standing, sometimes walking, something like that.
 There are many forms, but I think they must be supported by something more than form.
 That is called *undefiled activity*, or *practice*.
 So-called *emptiness*, we say – “Form is emptiness, emptiness is form,” in *Prajñāpāramitā* [*Sutra*].